 The proposed modified grid pattern provides an efficient street connection to SW Frog Pond Lane and SW Stafford Road with interior streets providing efficient pedestrian connections through the attached sidewalks and Pedestrian Connections.
-The grid pattern with attached sidewalks provides for a substantially equivalent level of pedestrian connectivity, with the exception of the north-south street and Pedestrian Connection on the west side of the site that is anticipated to be constructed in future development further to the west.
-The proposed modifications do not require out-of-direction pedestrian travel nor do they result in greater distances for pedestrian access to the proposed subdivision from the above streets than would otherwise be the case if the Street Demonstration Plan were adhered to.
+The grid pattern with attached sidewalks provides for a substantially equivalent level of pedestrian connectivity and does not require out-of-direction pedestrian travel, nor does it result in greater distances for pedestrian access to the proposed subdivision from the above streets than would otherwise be the case if the Street Demonstration Plan were adhered to.